 What Whitney Johnson has learned, having been an analyst on Wall Street, and co-founding an investment firm with Harvard’s Clayton Christensen, is that the framework of disruptive innovation, that we apply to companies, is, at a high level, a framework for managing change, beginning with the individual.

 She’s spent the last five years researching and codifying a framework of personal disruption, so that whether you are scaling a business, trying to get your people to be more innovative, or just trying to manage your career you have a structure for doing this.

-Tune in to Disrupt Yourself Live with Whitney Johnson every Monday at 8 AM Pacific Time on VoiceAmerica Business for stories from the front lines and practical tips on how to not only cope with but harness and ride the waves of change.
+Tune in to Disrupt Yourself Live with Whitney Johnson on VoiceAmerica Business for stories from the front lines and practical tips on how to not only cope with but harness and ride the waves of change.

 Whitney Johnson was named one of the world's thirty most influential management thinkers by Thinkers50 in 2017.
 She is the author of Build an A Team (Harvard Business Press, 2018) and the critically-acclaimed Disrupt Yourself: Putting the Power of Disruptive Innovation to Work (2015).
 Publisher's Weekly described it as "savvy, often counter-intuitive, superb" while the Boston Globe called it the "What Color is Your Parachute?” career guide for the entrepreneurial age.

 Through writing, speaking, consulting and coaching, Whitney works with leaders to effectively lead through change.
 She formerly was the co-founder of the Disruptive Innovation Fund with Harvard's Clayton Christensen.
 She was involved in fund formation, capital raising, and the development of the fund's strategy.
 During her tenure, the CAGR of the Fund was 11.98 percent v.
 1.22 percent for the S and P 500.